 chance to get to know each other and perhaps develop some chances to support Cat's research.

-will be telling us how they went about it and what they found out.
-John is intending to bring some of their memorabilia to show us.
+some years and will be telling us how they went about it and what they found out.
+Always great to have our own

 Jan 3rd: Members Meeting at the Century Club, Mendip Avenue.
 2.00 p.m.
 Bar is open until 3.00 p.m.
 Happy New Year.